[Case Study Off Road México]

 Visible contact information

-I displayed three blocks with icons and text for address, phone, and email, standardizing the visual format and information hierarchy.
+Three blocks with icons and text for address, phone number, and email were displayed, standardizing the visual format and information hierarchy.

-Friction: The heuristic analysis revealed low visibility of contact details, which created uncertainty about how to start a conversation with the agency.
+Friction: The heuristic analysis detected low visibility of contact details, which created uncertainty about how to initiate a conversation with the agency.

 Impact: Reduced uncertainty and generated immediate trust.